Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Results and Illustrative Applications

 A vertical cylinder of diameter $D=7$\,cm was placed in a uniform flow, piercing the free surface.
 The water contained fluorescein dye at a concentration of $10$\,mg/L. The water surface topography and the underlying flow field in a horizontal plane $2$\,cm beneath the quiescent water level (8\,cm) were captured at a rate of 15\,Hz.
 The mean flow velocity was $U=0.1$\,m/s, corresponding to a Reynolds number of $Re_D=UD/\nu\approx 7000$.
 Following a period of steady flow, the wavemaker was activated at $1$\,Hz to generate waves with a wavelength of approximately $83$\,cm, and the interaction between the vortex street and the waves was recorded.

-In Fig.~\ref{fig:vtxWavesContours}, contours of surface elevation (top row) and velocity magnitude (middle row) are shown for three instants in time; without waves (left) and at the passing of a wave crest (middle) and trough (right), respectively.
-Before the waves arrive, in panels (a) and (d), the meandering wake of the cylinder is evident, in addition to flow separation just behind the cylinder.
+In Fig.~\ref{fig:vtxWavesContours}, contours of surface elevation (top row) and velocity magnitude (middle row) are shown for three instants in time: without waves (left) and at the passing of a wave crest (middle) and trough (right).
+Before the waves arrive, in panels (a) and (d), the meandering wake of the cylinder is evident, along with flow separation just behind the cylinder.
 The fall in pressure due to separation of the boundary layer and the ensuing vortex behind the cylinder around $x/D = 1$ generates a depression in the free surface, seen in the contours of surface elevation.
-After activation of the wavemaker, the waves dominate the motion of the free surface and also strongly influence the velocity field.
-The counter-propagating waves result in a periodic rise (panel (f)) and fall (panel (e)) in the velocity magnitude beneath the wave troughs and crests, respectively.
+After activation of the wavemaker, the waves dominate the motion of the free surface and strongly influence the velocity field.
+The waves, propagating against the mean current, result in a periodic increase in velocity magnitude beneath wave troughs (panel (f)) and a decrease beneath wave crests (panel (e)).

-Fig.~\ref{fig:vtxWavesContours}g shows a perspective view of a wave crest, on top of which three dimples can be seen.
+Figure~\ref{fig:vtxWavesContours}g shows a perspective view of a wave crest, on top of which three dimples can be seen.
 These are imprints of surface-attached vortices shed by the cylinder and have a depth of about $0.1$\,mm.
 The ability to resolve surface perturbations which differ in scale by almost two orders of magnitude is a particular strength of projection methods such as FPP.

 Figure~\ref{fig:vorticitySpectra} demonstrates the phenomenon of vortex street suppression with striking clarity.
-Instantaneous snapshots of the vorticity field before (Fig.~\ref{fig:vortBefore}) and after (Fig.~\ref{fig:vortAfter}) activation of the wavemaker reveal an almost immediate suppression of vortex shedding in the wake; a video of this process is provided in the Supplementary Materials.
+Instantaneous snapshots of the vorticity field before (Fig.~\ref{fig:vortBefore}) and after (Fig.~\ref{fig:vortAfter}) activation of the wavemaker reveal an almost immediate suppression of vortex shedding in the wake; an animation of this process is provided in the supplementary material (Online Resource~1).

 To quantify this effect, we computed the power spectral density (PSD) of the surface elevation and the transverse velocity component, as shown in Figs.~\ref{fig:surfSpectrum} and \ref{fig:velSpectrum}, respectively.
 The PSD was estimated using Welch's method \citep{welch1967}, applying a Hamming window to segments of 210 samples in time with $50$\% overlap, with a total dataset length of 600 samples.
 The spectra were calculated by spatially averaging the PSDs along lines of constant $y/D$.
 For the transverse velocity, the centreline ($y/D = 0$) was used.
 However, because the shedding signature in the surface elevation is weak along the symmetry line, the elevation spectra were calculated using data along $y/D = 0.5$.